nextpyp/pyp/docs/install/install-web.rst

       # stop nextPYP
       sudo systemctl stop nextPYP

-      # stop the reverse proxy (only required if you configured remote access through untrusted networks)
-      sudo systemctl stop nextPYP-rprox

       # download the new version's installer
       sudo wget https://nextpyp.app/files/pyp/latest/install -O install
       sudo chmod u+x install

-      # re-run the installation
+      # run the new install script
-      # (be sure to use the same installation options you used the first time)
+      # (no installer options are needed for an upgrade)
-      sudo PYP_USER=nextpyp ./install
+      sudo ./install

-      # re-install the reverse proxy (only if you configured remote access through untrusted networks)
-      sudo chmod u+x install-rprox
-      sudo PYP_DOMAIN=myserver.myorganization.org ./install-rprox

-    After the upgrade is complete, the installer will start the ``nextPYP`` daemon for you.
+      # nextPYP should be running now (the installer starts the daemon for you)

 After this, you should be able to access the application the same way you did before the upgrade.